 This tool is designed to help companies establish good practices to assess and address modern slavery risks in their operations and throughout their value chain.
 It provides companies with a preliminary score of their current performance and a list of steps they can take to improve it, including information that should be disclosed to their stakeholders.

-Has our organization established responsibility for managing modern slavery risks and implementing policies at:
+Has our organisation established responsibility for managing modern slavery risks and implementing policies at:

-Does our organization have a strategy for managing modern slavery risks that has been approved by the Board?
+Does our organisation have a strategy for managing modern slavery risks that has been approved by the Board?

 Do we report on any breaches of our policies, including modern slavery risks/incidents and our response: